Leonardo-Boss/suckless-site/suckless.org/rocks.md

 -------------
 * [C* Music Player](http://cmus.sourceforge.net/)
 * [DeaDBeeF](http://deadbeef.sourceforge.net/)
-* [PyTone](http://www.luga.de/pytone/) - PyTone is a music jukebox written in Python with a curses based GUI.
-It provides features like crossfading and multiple players, special emphasis is put on ease of use.
 * [cplay](http://cplay.sourceforge.net/)
 * [moc](http://moc.daper.net/)
 * [mpd](http://www.musicpd.org/) - A client/server based music player with console and graphical front-ends.